zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL400.md

     ![](images/300/Picture38.3.png)

-## Verify MySQL REST Microservice deployment
+## Verify Product Catalog UI deployment

 ### **STEP 6**: Test REST services

 - We are able to access the application directly from Developer Cloud Service.
-Click **AlphaOfficeMySQLREST** to launch the application.
+Click **AlphaOfficeProductCatalogUI** to launch the application.

     ![](images/300/Picture39.png)